muggy8/improbable/have-and-havenot/o3TDyzle.md

 We formed a line and Ethan had a short chat with each of us before telling us which platform we should go to.

 Of course, I positioned myself at the end of the line.

+"Glad to see you again" Ethan said to me as it got to my turn to speak to him.

+I still would rather not be here right now but repeating myself was rather pointless since I'm here already so instead I responded with a sigh.

+He pointed towards a platform and told me

+"you're on that platform this round."

+"Oh."
+I replied in an unenthusiastic tone and made my way over to the platform.

+Once I was standing on the platform, Ethan called out in the same way he did in the last round:

+"Begin when ready!"

+I look towards my opponet after Ethan's callout.

+he was a short person, looks to be the male variant of his species.

+He was rather muscular and carried around quite a bit of fat.

+Another rather... 'interesting' fashion statement.

+He eyed me up and down just as I did to him before he spoke out.

+"My name is Adrian, yours?"

+"I think I'm supposed to answer Phanna."

+"Well Phanna, I'm not one to initiate a fight with a women so I'll let you have the fist move."

+"Um... what?"

+"You heard me, bring it."

+I guess I looked like a female variant of my species to this guy.

+But I wasn't really concerned, I was just given the freedom of initiating the fight on my terms.

+That means I should make the most of this situation and find a way to end it as fast as possiable.

+I was pretty sure no real harm could come to me but I'm just trying to end the tutorial as fast as I can.

+I guess there's only one reasonable thing to do then.

+I got down low and took a running stance.

+Adrian responded by taking up some kind of fighting stance as well.

+I then engaged the tendons that ran from my hips to my legs and both my legs tensed up.

+Releasing the tension in the tendon, I leaped towards Adrian at an incredibly high speed.

+Adrian seemed to have been able to respond barely in time putting up a blocking gesture.

+Just as I had hoped.

+I adjusted my approach a bit to kick into his block.

+My shin landed into his blocking arms.

+My upper body continued flying forwards.

+Because of Adrian's defence, my entire body started rolling forwards and lost some momentum.

+Yet still, I had enough momentum remaining for what I was aiming for.

+My body flew over Adrian's body.

+I rolled into a ball in mid air to increase my spin and continued to sumersault in midair as I flew forwards.

+just as I was about to hit the ground, the ground dropped down by about half a meter.

+That was my signal that I was no longer on the platform.

+I then extended my body again and landed on my legs.

+My Hip-to-foot gracefully absorbed the force of the landing.

+I turned around to face an Adrian frantically turning around predicting a second attack that didn't come.

+I stood there, off of the platform quite glad I still had enough parkour muscle memory left in me to pull this off.

+"Hmm, I seem to have overshot the landing" I said nonchalauntly.

+"What?!"
+Adrian yelled angrily.

+"Congrats, you win."
+I replied.

+But Adrian didn't seem happy at the result.

+He seemed angry, really angry.

+But he couldn't do anything, the match was over.

+Yet he continued yelling.

+"Are you seriousuly going to just end this without using a single ability?"

+I did make use of my Parkour abilities but I doubt that was what he was talking about.

+I have heard Mikay mention something about abilities before but I didn't pay much attention to it.

+I had a feeling that that was what Adrian was reffering to but I had no idea what it was.

+"Never had a chance" I replied as I walked towards the benches.

+I could feel Adrian's angry expression against the blurry fuzz of the cosmic background audio as I left the platform.

+Before me was a crowd of disapproving looking faces as I approached the benches.

+Natrually, I was the first one to return to the benches.

+I sat down, once again, on the seat were I was sitting before the fight once I got to the benches.

+The reception was unwelcoming.

+I noticed a large number of the prospective students glaring at me as if I had just breached some end user licence agreement or something.

+Adrian also returned to the benches and sortly after, I started hearing a fair bit of whispering around his general area.